iknowhtml/kanban-app/README.md

 # Kanban Application
-A simple Kanban application built with React.
+A simple Kanban application built with React and Redux.

 ## To use
 Checkout this repo, install dependencies, then run the following commands in the terminal.